Caleb-Muinde83/DSC11Statistics-DataVisualization.-Friday-Independent-Project---Week-2/README.md

 1. Text editor-Atom or any text editor that supports python.
 If you want to interacy with the notebook offline.
 2. Install Python 3.9.0.
 3. Google colab for the data preparation and analysis online.
-4. Required data sets are in the zipped file.
-5. Download and uzip the zipped folder and exctract the file contents.
+4. Download and uzip the zipped folder and exctract the file contents.
-6. Load and preview data sets.
+5. Load and preview data sets.

 ## Repository contains
 1. Two datasets